marekvospel/blog/src/routes/what-is-cybersecurity/+page.md

 </script>

 # What is a software bug, vulnerability and cybersecurity?
-By now you have probably seen numerous news articles about someone hacking.
-Whether it is a white-hat hacker (someone who has permission to attack specific company) or a black-hat hacker (someone who doesn't have permission to attack specific company, but does it anyways, whether it is for malicious reasons or not) in this article you're going to learn what a software bug/vulnerability is, and how it could be exploited.
+By now you have probably seen numerous news articles about hackers.
+In this article you're going to learn basic terms in the world of hackers such as what a software bug/vulnerability is and how it could be exploited.

 ## What is a software bug?
-By definition is a flaw in computer software, that causes it to produce an incorrect or unexpected result.
-If you've been using your computer for long enough, you probably have encountered a software bug already.
+By definition software bug is a flaw in computer software, which causes it to produce an incorrect or unexpected result.
+During the time you have been using a computer or a mobile phone, you have probably encountered a software bug already.
 It might have been something small (such as a button on a website not working correctly) or something big. (like an application causing your computer to crash)
 <br>

-Let's look how a software bug might look like.
+Let's look at how a software bug might look like.

 ```c
 float divide(a)